Through The Fibro Fog

 Pesto recipe suggestions

 You can of course use store-bought pesto for this recipe, and there are many vegan versions available now if you have that dietary requirement.
+Do note that many sauces contain parmesan, which is not suitable for a vegetarian diet, so have a check of ingredient labels.

 For those here for the low histamine aspect of the recipes, you may prefer to make your own.
 Some suggestions for pesto recipes here on the blog: